Last Updated on August 21, 2025 by Jason

 Popular makes

 The Smiths De Luxe.
 In its water-resistant case, this was the watch said to be carried by Sir Edmund Hillary on his Everest ascent.
-Even if the case back states that a watch is waterproof but, as with any vintage watch, it should be kept away from water and moisture.
+Even if the case back states that a watch is waterproof.
+However, as with any vintage watch, it should be kept away from water and moisture.

 The Smiths Everest.
-These watches were produced using various sized cases and movements.
-The most user-friendly are the later ones with hand-wound 0104 movements and 35mm cases.
-This watch can also be found badged as Imperial.
+These watches were produced using various-sized cases and movements.
+The most collectable are the later ones with a Smiths hand-wound 0104 movements and 35mm cases.
+The movement is considered one of the finest English-made calibres made in Cheltenham.
+It has 19 jewels, as well as Kif shockproofing.
+The Everest can also be found badged as Imperial.

 Condition

 As in all vintage watches, condition is everything for serious collectors.
 Post-war austerity meant that solid cases were expensive.
-A work around was the use of metal plating.
+A workaround was the use of metal plating.
 Always check the condition of the gold plating.
 Solid metal is obviously better wearing, but more expensive.
 Movements are less of a problem as parts are still freely available.
-However, always make sure the movement is free of corrosion or pitting as this could be the vintage watch has been exposed to moisture.
+However, always make sure the movement is free of corrosion or pitting.
+This can be a sign that the watch has been exposed to moisture.

 Leave a Reply